DelroyGayle/KoolAIChess/README.md

 Here is an example of Pawn Promotion - The Player's pawn as reached **c8**:
 ![image](https://github.com/DelroyGayle/KoolAIChess/assets/91061592/b4b88f91-c750-46fe-9d11-75276cb044a1)

-The user has the option to enter either *r for Rook, b for Bishop, n for Knight or q for Queen.*<br>
+The Player has the option to enter either *r for Rook, b for Bishop, n for Knight or q for Queen.*<br>
 Note: the default is Queen.
-So, the user can just hit *Enter!*<br>
+So, the Player can just hit *Enter!*<br>
-When the user enters their choice, the Pawn in question is promoted to the requested piece.<br>
+When the Player enters their choice, the Pawn in question is promoted to the requested piece.<br>
-A message will be printed **Pawn promoted to** *which ever piece was chosen.*<br>
+A message will be printed of the form: **Pawn promoted to** *\<whichever piece was chosen.\>*<br>
 For example:
      ![image](https://github.com/DelroyGayle/KoolAIChess/assets/91061592/6a746c09-3418-49da-8ee1-db4dfc5b5412)